Looking for a Startup grant? Here's an overview of the programmes on offer in Ireland.

 If you have a feasible new business idea but need some help in getting started, read below to find out more about the grant and funding programmes available.

 Your local Enterprise Office in Ireland can give you advice, information and support.
 They support Startups and growing businesses.
 Support from your local Enterprise Office including Start-your-own-business training courses, market research information, business planning advice and templates, access to experienced business mentors, feasibility grants as well as co-investment for your plans.

 Enterprise Ireland has a range of supports and grants that are available to Irish businesses.
 Their funding programmes are open to anyone from entrepreneurs with a business idea that have the potential for a Startup to large companies that want to expand their business activities, improve efficiency and grow sales.

 If your business is headquartered and controlled in Ireland, you can apply for Enterprise Ireland’s HPSU.
 Your business should have the potential to become an innovative product or service for the international market.
 HPSU is relevant for Startups that have the potential to create 10 jobs and €1m in export sales within 3 years of starting up.
+Your start up has to be less than 5 years old and led by a experienced management team, in order to apply for HPSU.
 Your nearest Enterprise Ireland office has a specialist Startup team that can advise you on your application and give you support for moving your business forward.